 Therefore, an employer should not include language in its FMLA policy that indicates that employees who fail to return from FMLA leave will be subject to automatic termination.

-Many states are expanding who is considered a covered family member under the FMLA.
-For example, several states include domestic partners, grandparents, brothers and sisters and aunts and uncles.
+Many states' equivalent leave laws expand who is considered a covered family member for family medical leave purposes.
+For example, several states include domestic partners, grandparents, siblings and aunts and uncles.

-HR and legal consideration on complying with and administering FMLA leave.
+HR and legal consideration for complying with and administering FMLA leave.
 Guidance and support on following all of the FMLA rules and regulations.